metaplex-foundation/js/README.md

 });
 ```

-Notice that, by default, update authority will be transfered to the metaplex identity.
+Notice that, by default, update authority will be transferred to the metaplex identity.
 If you want the printed edition to retain the update authority of the original edition, you might want to provide it explicitly like so.

 ```ts
 await metaplex.nfts().printNewEdition({